Teaching K-12 with a PhD

 5. ...But you'll find yourself making a daily impact.

 Tom says he was surprised by how much he loves being a teacher.
 As he moved through graduate school, he found that what he really loved was the teaching – and interacting with the students.
 Seeing students grow and mature over the course of their high school career has also been really rewarding.
 Harry seconds this; he had deeply internalized the feelings of failure that academia can make PhDs feel when they leave the academy.
 “I had this really palpable sense of shame,” he says.
 “And that faded after the first year, because I realized that I love my job.”

 For Ryan, his personal background makes his current work very meaningful.
 Inspired by his mother, who worked as a para-educator, and his late twin brother, who had autism, Ryan grew up interested in behavioural neuroscience.
 As he finished his PhD, however, he grew frustrated with the direction that the academic science community was taking with regard to the study of autism.
 What energizes him about the work that he does now is that, as a para-educator, he benefits his students far more than he ever could within an academic career.
 “I do science a lot harder now than I ever did when I was a graduate student or postdoc,” he points out.
 “I get to take that 15 years of academic experience to directly benefit the education of kids who really need the help.”

 Need more advice on teaching K-12?

-Ryan says: Get your licenses!
+Michael Ryan Hunsaker, PhD says: Get your licenses!
 There are some independent agencies that will help you get the certification you need without having to complete a teaching degree.
 Check with your state or provincial board of education to see what you might need with regard to a teaching license.